Last updated: ET

 Lassa virus can be very serious.
 Avoid rodents and rodent-infested areas.

-There is currently an outbreak of monkeypox in this country.
+Monkeypox is a risk in this country.
 It is a viral disease that can cause serious illness.

 Monkeypox is mainly spread to humans through direct contact with: